 Her interest in this project arose from not only personally witnessing the Boston Marathon bombing and its aftermath, but being professionally familiar with many aspects of the case.
 As a professor of English at Bunker Hill Community College, she learned the ins and outs of the experiences of immigrant families in Boston and Cambridge.
 In April and May 2015, she sat in on the penalty phase of the Dzhokhar Tsarnaev trial so that she could weigh the presented facts firsthand.
+Her other areas of scholarly interest include post-Soviet politics, mainly in Chechnya; Islam in Russia; and Orientalism’s effects on American foreign policy.

 Thomas R. Frizzell, Esq. (also known as Attorney Dad) has over 35 years’ worth of experience practicing law in the state of Connecticut, many of it criminal defense work.
 He has a BS in Finance from the University of Connecticut, a JD degree from Wake Forest University School of Law, and has almost completed his LLM in Law, Psychiatry and Criminology from George Washington University School of Law.
 He was licensed to practice law in the states of Connecticut and North Carolina, and was admitted to practice before all federal courts, including the Supreme Court of the United States.
 He has since retired to the warmer climate of New Mexico, but his daughter’s interest in the Marathon Bombing case renewed his passion for the law and the imperative that it be applied fairly and equally to all citizens.
 He provides many legal insights, definitions, analyses, and much needed moral support.